sebbekarlsson/BAD_DONT_USE_PIVBS/README.md

 # PIVBS
-> Platform Independent Visual Basic Script
+> Platform Independent Visual Basic Scripting

 > This is a VBScript parser/interpreter which goal is to work
 > on every platform.